A Complex Process, Stated Simply

 A vital step in telling this story in stone is ensuring Sculptor Korczak’s masterpiece fits within’ its granite boundaries.
 Korczak himself relied on artistic estimates and his incredibly trained eye and natural feel for dimensions and scale.
 He used a combination of his artistic visual ability, tape measures, and a beautiful old theodolite (survey instrument) to determine the basic location of his model within the Mountain and to begin the process of removing excess rock.

 In the late 1980s, after Korczak had passed away and the progressing Sculpture was under the direction of his wife Ruth, a 48-foot long measuring boom was fixed to the top of Crazy Horse's Head to accomplish carving Crazy Horse’s Face.
-Daughter of Korczak and Ruth, and current Mountain Carving Director, Monique Ziolkowski, spent countless hours gathering exact measurements using the pointing system on her Dad’s 1/34th scale model of Crazy Horse's Face.
+Daughter of Korczak and Ruth, and former Mountain Carving Director, Monique Ziolkowski, spent countless hours gathering exact measurements using the pointing system on her Dad’s 1/34th scale model of Crazy Horse's Face.
 A plumb bob suspended from the measuring boom was then used to transfer numbers to the Mountain.

 Existing systems for measuring have evolved steadily throughout the course of history, yet, this step has remained basically the same since the beginning; measure the scale models and transfer the measurements, multiplied exponentially, to the Mountain.
 Now, measurements are gathered from several working scale models, ranging from 1/34th to 1/300th, which have evolved with gained knowledge of the Mountain’s geology.